You got banned on Tinder.

 And Tinder doesn’t like their servers flooded or their customers annoyed.

-One type of spamming you should be careful for, is copying one line, and pasting it in all your chats.
+IMPORTANT: One type of spamming that you can get banned for is copying one line, and pasting it in all your chats.

 No bueno, compadre.